japila-books/spark-sql-internals/docs/spark-sql-Column.md

 +------+------+
 ----

-You can add new columns do a `Dataset` using link:spark-sql-Dataset.adoc#withColumn[withColumn] method.
+You can add new columns do a `Dataset` using spark-sql-Dataset.md#withColumn[withColumn] method.

 [source, scala]
 ----